gortonator/AlignWebsiteAdmin/README.md

 access the connection settings, you can look at the resources sections and look at the cfg.xml file.
 There are currently 6 cfg xml in the admin side to access the test databases and original databases for the admin, private, and public databases.
+The username to access the databases for admin is "backend_admin", and the password is "password".

 ## Database UML Diagram